elsassph/haxe-repl/readme.md

 ![Haxe REPL](haxe-repl.png)

-## Usage
+## Installation

+Install globally:

     npm install haxe-repl -g
     haxe-repl

+Or run without installation using `npx`:

+    npx haxe-repl

+## Usage

+    # defaults with current folder as classpath
+    haxe-repl

+    # add extra compiler arguments directly
+    haxe-repl -cp src -D my_define

-You will be presented with a prompt where you can enter and execute Haxe code line by line.
+The Haxe version will be printed, and you will be presented with a prompt where you can enter and execute Haxe code line by line.

 ## Limitations

+Only "body code" is allowed, which means:
+- you can define variables and functions,
-Only "body code" is allowed, which means you can't define types (e.g. `class`, `enum`...).
+- you can NOT define types (e.g. `class`, `enum`...).

-However you can `import` and `using` types!
+However you can `import` and `using` types, and evalute types using `$type(v)`.